cdn77/debugr/packages/insaner/README.md

-Express plugin for Debugr
+Insaner plugin for Debugr
 =========================

-This plugin provides Debugr middleware for the Express web server.
+This plugin provides Debugr middleware for the Insaner web server.
-With this middleware the Debugr logger will automatically be forked for each HTTP request that Express handles; additionally both the HTTP request and the response from your app will be logged and the logger will be automatically flushed when the response is sent.
+With this middleware the Debugr logger will automatically be forked for each HTTP request that Insaner handles; additionally both the HTTP request and the response from your app will be logged and the logger will be automatically flushed when the response is sent.
 If the HTTP response code is >= 500 (or >= 400 if the `e4xx` option is set)